 Image

-• A sports draft is a lottery scheme where participants purchase a chance to win a prize and choose players in a series of sporting events.
-The winner of a prize is determined by the performance of the chosen players.
+A sports draft is a lottery scheme where participants purchase a chance to win a prize and choose players in a series of sporting events.
+Prize winners are determined by the performance of the chosen players.

 Terms and Conditions